Valencia-Risk/SP-List-Migration-Scripts/README.md

 1. Copy the `appsettings.template.json` file and rename it to `appsettings.json`.
 2. Open the `appsettings.json` file and update the values as needed.
-    - If you wish to only use one script, skip the other specific Settings.
-E.g. I only want to Import, then don't fill out the ExportSettings.
+    - If you wish to only use one script, skip the other specific settings.
+E.g. You only want to Import, then don't fill out the ExportSettings.

 ## Running the Scripts